-Uttakleiv, Haukland, Kvalvika, Bunes and Horseid beaches are the 5 best beaches of Lofoten.
-In a series of articles about the Lofoten Islands, I wrote about planning a trip to Lofoten.
-And I recommended these beaches as the best places for wild camping in Lofoten.
+Uttakleiv, Haukland, Kvalvika, Bunes and Horseid beaches of the top 5 beaches of the Lofoten Islands.
+I wrote about planning a trip to the Lofoten Islands.
+And I recommended these beaches as the best places for wild camping in the Lofoten Islands.

 Lofoten is an inexhaustible source of inspiration for artists and photographers around the world.
 I wrote this manual to share my Lofoten travel experience with you.
 I’d be very glad if this book helps and inspires you to create new amazing photos.

 These are the most beautiful beaches that you can see here.

 You can get to the Kvalvika only on foot.
 Time to place 1-1,5 hours.

 Download a FREE e-book: 30 TIPS FOR PHOTOGRAPHING AMAZING ARCTIC LANDSCAPE

 And you can get to Bunes Beach and Horseid Beach by ferry and some kilometer hiking.
 These are the most beautiful beaches in Lofoten.
 There is also a start for hiking in the mountains and very convenient places for wild camping.

 Each of these five beaches is unique, and you should visit each of them.